-Ghana has limited domestic flights which are often over booked, late or cancelled.
+Ghana has limited domestic flights which are often overbooked, late or canceled.
 You can catch military planes out of Accra airport to Kumasi and Tamale on Ghana Airlink.
-Ghanaweb mentions several other domestic airlines including Golden Airways, Muk Air and Fun Air, but I can't find any reliable information about these airlines.
+Ghanaweb mentions several other domestic airlines including Golden Airways, Muk Air, and Fun Air, but I can't find any reliable information about these airlines.
 Check with a travel agent in Accra for details, or opt for a bus instead.

 Passenger trains used to run between Accra and Kumasi and Kumasi and Takoradi but they have been suspended recently.